 In accordance with its Charter, the Foundation’s aim is to support academic research and postgraduate studies in architecture, building technology, urban planning, housing and property management.
 This aim is to be furthered primarily through scholarships to researchers at Sweden’s universities and institutes of technology.

 Within the scope of this aim, the Foundation has chosen to support postgraduate studies that cover the entire field of the BUILT ENVIRONMENT.
-From the scholarship year 2021, the foundation will also support postdocs who are active in the same field.
+From the scholarship year 2021, the foundation also supports postdocs who are active in the same field.
 Doctoral and postdoc projects may involve different parts of this value chain, such as planning, design, construction or use.